LAST UPDATED: April 25, 2019

 Single-Purpose Spray Wax

 Traditional spray wax has one function: produce a smooth-as-glass finish after a car wash.
-Many motorists prefer to use the best wax for car shine in between touch-ups.
+Many car owners prefer to use the best wax for car shine in between touch-ups.
 You can thoroughly detail your vehicle a couple of times a year with a deep wax, and then every time you wash your car or truck, you can apply a quick spray-on wax.
-It's essentially designed to protect a vehicle's finish in between washes.
+It's essentially designed to protect a vehicle's finish in between thorough washes.

 The family-owned Griot's Garage has been producing car care products in the United States since 1990.
 The company moved to Tacoma, Wash. in 1994 and opened its flagship store in Tacoma in 2010.
 Its top spray wax is Griot's Garage 10962 Spray-On Wax 22oz.